rsschoolfp/interpreter-server/README.md

 ## Development

+To get everything set up for development, first run

+    $ make dev-setup

-To automatically reload Scotty app after each change, run
+To run and automatically reload Scotty app after each change, run

     $ make dev